Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js-(in-progress).md

 <style> .edit_space{ display: none; } </style>
 ```

-###Using ace
+##Using ace editor

-I am using the render.js script for the reference examples because it is lighter and lets me hack to make things work with examples with no setup/draw.
-I am using ace editor on the learn/examples pages because it's less hacky and has better editing support.
-This one would require a little custom configuration, you could start with this tutorial here: http://ace.c9.io/#nav=howto.
+The examples on the [learn page](http://p5js.org/learn/#examples) use [ace editor](http://ace.c9.io/#nav=about) rather than the render.js script because it's less hacky and has better support for editing (it includes linting, dynamic code highlighting, etc).
+This one requires a little custom configuration, there is a tutorial to get you started here: http://ace.c9.io/#nav=howto.